AbhinandhanaPU/Media_Upload/README.md

 1. Select File: Use file_picker to select files from the device.

-2. Upload to Supabase Storage:
+2. Upload to Supabase Storage
-Example code to upload files:

 3. Track Progress: Display a progress bar while uploading.